 - To serve, divide the soup into bowls and garnish (if desired) with grated Parmesan cheese.
 Enjoy!

-- Brands and varieties of canned tomatoes vary in salt content, so keep that in mind before adding salt.
+- Canned tomatoes can vary in salt content, so keep that in mind before adding salt.

 - The tortellini used in this tomato tortellini soup were cheese filled.
 You can used whatever variety you wish.